jfgomes/site-jgomes/public/cs/0presentation/README.md

-## Adilia! project
+## Adilia project!

 ![Prod logo](https://cdn-icons-png.flaticon.com/512/2519/2519375.png)

 ## Introduction

-- This is a functional prototype to new projects called Adilia!
+- This is a ready functional prototype to be used in new projects.

+- It is in use in my personal website, so all case studies here are real and already implemented.

 - This project is for web, is based in PHP ( Laravel ) and all associated services are 100% open source.